 - So 30 it is.
 What’s it like?
-Interestingly, I’ve been trying to feel, think and act like a 30-year old for quite a few years now.
+Interestingly, I’ve been trying to feel, think and act like a 30-year-old for quite a few years now.
 Wonder what I was trying to get to.
 What should I try to get to?
 Introspection is in progress.
-The best part being, I don't have to 'try' anything - I am 30.
+The best part is, I don't have to 'try' anything - I am 30.
 For real!

 - They say one shouldn’t run after materialistic goals.
 I don’t fully agree with them, but I know it’s true.
 It’s a mirage.
-With all that, I can proudly pronounce I have already achieved, ‘acquired’ or at least touched everything ‘material’ that I’ve aspired.
+With all that, I can proudly pronounce I have already achieved, ‘acquired’, or at least touched everything ‘material’ that I’ve aspired to.
 Now is the time to step forward.
 Do new things.
 Do all the other things – do them more frequently.